OceanDataTools/sealog-docs/_pages/about.md

 The server and clients are made available under the [MIT Open Source License](https://opensource.org/license/mit).

-Sealog is a part of the [Ocean Data Tools project](http://oceandata.tools).
+Sealog is a part of [OceanDataTools.org](https://www.oceandatatools.org).